 Graduated from the Gnessins College of Music (Prof. Nesterenko’s class) in 2009 and entered the Popov Choral Academy (Prof. Nesterenko’s class).
 In April 2010, he sang the tenor part in Saint-Saëns’ Requiem jointly with Vladimir Spivakov’s National Philharmonic of Russia in the Grand Hall of the Tchaikovsky Conservatory in Moscow.

-In 2012, he received a grant of the National Philharmonic of Russia and in October 2013 he won a scholarship of the Muslim Magomaev Foundation.
+In 2012, he received a grant of the National Philharmonic of Russia, and in 2013-2014, he was a scholarship holder of the Muslim Magomaev Foundation.

 Awards and Honours:

 - Prize-winner of the Delphic Games in Minsk (2nd prize, 2008)

 - Diploma winner of the Delphic Games in Novosibirsk (2008)